-The same guidelines that apply to traditional classes should be observed in the virtual class room environment.
+The same guidelines that apply to traditional classes should be observed in the virtual classroom environment.
 Please use proper netiquette when interacting with class members and the instructors.
-The course website on eLearning has a discussion forum, feel free to post questions and answers on common problems.
-The forum is monitored, please do not post test answers or any offending material.
-NOTE: Do NOT use the eLearning mail system to post mass-emails to the entire class.

-USE the monitored discussion forum instead
+The usage of the e-mail tool is intended for communication between a student and the instructors, no mass mailing to the whole class is allowed; use the monitored discussion forum instead.